 Dr. Gill participated in global events of the Lausanne Committee on World Evangelization: Lausanne II in Manila, Philippines (1989), and the Lausanne Forum 2004 in Pattaya, Thailand [and serves on the Theology Commission for the World Assemblies of God Fellowship (2009 to the present).]
 She has traveled to over 30 countries, ministering around the globe in churches, retreats, camps and conferences.

-Her research interests are biblical backgrounds and exposition, formation, and women in ministry and leadership.
-She is a founding member of Christians for Biblical Equality, co-founder of Women of the Cloth, and member of the Network for Women in Ministry Steering Committee.
-She is co-author (with Barbara Cavaness) of God’s Women—Then and Now (Grace & Truth, 2004) now in its third English edition and multiple language translations and author of “The Pastoral Epistles” in Life in the Spirit New Testament Commentary (Zondervan, 1999).
-Dr. Gill is passionate about Jesus and helping others come to know and follow him.
-Such is her motivation in designing the AGTS Professional Coaching Cohort and in her developing of discipleship coaching and leadership coaching materials.
-Dr, Gill enjoys leading study tours, especially in Bible lands.
+Her research interests are in biblical exposition, formation, and women in ministry.
+She is a founding member of Christians for Biblical Equality, co-founder of Women of the Cloth and member of the Network for Women in Ministry.
+She is the co-author (with Barbara Cavaness) of God’s Women—Then and Now (Grace & Truth, 2004), and author of “The Pastoral Epistles” in Life in the Spirit New Testament Commentary (Zondervan, 1999).
+Dr. Gill enjoys leading study tours, especially to Bible lands.
+She is currently developing training materials in discipleship coaching and leadership coaching while working towards certification as a life-coach.

 "My life purpose is to influence positive change through the ministry of the Word accompanied with signs and wonders and incarnated through relationships and integrity.
 My motto is grace and truth.
 And my goal is to be a best friend of Jesus and to love others toward Him." — Deborah M. Gill